mcgill-csus/Constitution/Constitution.md

 3. Resolutions of the may be adopted in either or both official languages.
 4. Documents may be obtained from the CSUS in any Particular language upon demand.

-# P          art II: Organization of the CSUS
+# Part II: Organization of the CSUS

 ## 8. Members of the Executive Council